 (c)(37) An applicant for Commonwealth of the Northern Mariana Islands (CNMI) long-term resident status.

 Will I Still Need an EAD After Receiving My Marriage-Based Green Card?

 The EAD is just a temporary means of securing employment.
 Once your green card is issued, you will not need the EAD anymore.
 There are many employment-related benefits attached to your marriage-based green card.
-Unlike nonimmigrant visas that require applicants to work for a particular employer in order to keep their status valid green card holders can work wherever they want in the U.S. and for almost any employer.
+Unlike nonimmigrant visas that require applicants to work for a particular employer to keep their status, valid green card holders can work wherever they want in the U.S. and for almost any employer.